-LVN Editor Emeritus Steve Ranson accompanied a Nevada National Guard team during a unit visit in Romania.
+LVN Editor Emeritus Steve Ranson accompanied a Nevada National Guard team as during a unit visit in Romania.

 Since last summer, the Nevada Army National Guard’s 137th Military Police Co., has been providing law enforcement functions and investigations at the military sector of the Mihail Kogalniceanu International Airport northeast of Constanta, a resort some call the Miami Beach along the Baltic Sea.